 invaluable oral histories of pujiman (desert born) life, first contact and mission day stories.

 The knowledge and cultural stories recorded by Martu elders — many of whom have now passed away — inspire younger generations of Martu with a sense of connection and belonging to their country and community.

-There is a sense of urgency for KJ to continue recording the stories, life experiences and the encyclopaedic knowledge of country held by the remaining Pujiman elders for future generations.
+Martu understand the urgency for KJ to continue recording these stories, life experiences and the encyclopaedic knowledge of country held by the remaining Pujiman elders for future generations.